 Chances are your company has already spent time and money automating business processes that were once done manually.
-But that’s not enough to deliver the best customer experiences, biggest cost savings, long term growth, or greatest efficiency.
+But that’s not enough to deliver the best customer experiences, the biggest cost savings, long-term growth, or the greatest efficiency.
 What is?
 Intelligent automation.

 Here we’ll cover how you can cross that chasm, and how your business benefits once you do.

 Two-thirds of companies have implemented some task-based automation, which is the fairly simple automation of a single process within one business unit.
 For example, creating a service ticket, automatic credit approval, or automated email promotions.

 According to Matt McLarty, global field CTO and VP of the digital transformation office at Mulesoft, the task-based automations used at many companies today aren’t reusable, scalable, or sustainable enough to deliver the value that’s so important right now.
 That’s because they lack the context and sophistication that businesses need to truly transform their business and serve customers better.

 “A lot of the RPA solutions are very much focused on recording how a process works and automating it,” McLarty said.
 “But if there’s an exception in that process, as there often is, all you’ve done is delay solving the problem by putting a bot between me and the person who will actually resolve my issue.”

 Intelligent automation provides context around your data so you get a deeper understanding of what’s happening.
 The context, which gleans meaning from images, text, and speech, detects patterns and can make recommendations, predictions, and decisions.

 Real-time connected data is a key to contextual automation, whether it’s internally automated business processes, or how companies automate interactions with partners and customers.